FTC disclosure tour-de-force here. Updated Nov 19, 2025, this article contains one or more maps ...

 Our next stop for the day is Cumberland Falls, where we can't resist stepping away from the bike for a long break, complete with a full view of the falls themselves.

-Taking a break every fifty miles is proving beneficial, keeping muscles pain free and the blood circulating.
+Taking a break every fifty miles is proving beneficial, keeping muscles pain-free and the blood circulating.
 It's also allowing for social interaction with all of the different locals and their regionally dependent dialogue.
 Country bumpkins (raised rural, I can say that) stylistically exemplify what the urban mindset has come to affiliate with modern hipsters: sunglasses, beards, flannel.
 The difference is that these locals are the real deal.
-Ask any one of these folks to build you a cabin and their response will likely be "how many rooms?"
+Ask any one of these folks to build you a cabin and their response will likely be "How many rooms?"

 Today's forecast calls for rain but we manage to avoid every drop on our way to Middlesboro, Kentucky.
 Their local Sleep Inn makes a lasting first impression with free homemade cookies.
-The management proudly displays their Trip Advisor Platinum Award and it's well deserved.
+The management proudly displays their Tripadvisor Platinum Award and it's well deserved.

 Concluding thought for the day: Margaret's craving for a Wendy's frosty can be so strong that she'll buy one and carry it pillion for many blocks without any of it spilling onto our riding gear.